 La Scarola– Several locals mentioned this place, so I think I’ll be stopping here myself soon.
 It’s a small restaurant with tons of framed photos as decor, almost looks like it’s straight out of Italy.

 Latin American Restaurants in Chicago

-Tango Sur– It’s an Argentinian steakhouse that offers an array of dishes influenced not just by Argentina but also different cultures, and it’s BYOB!
+Tango Sur– It’s an Argentinian steakhouse that offers an array of dishes influenced not just by Argentina but also other cultures, and it’s BYOB!

 90 Miles Cuban Cafe– Every time we see this place it is crowded.
 That’s definitely a good sign.
 They have several locations to choose from on the north side of the city.

 The Chicago Diner– This diner has been meat-free since ’83!
 They have such a great selection of vegetarian dishes (I’ve tried several).
 Definitely order their milkshakes if you happen to visit.

 Mana Food Bar– Another excellent spot for vegetarians and beyond.
 They also serve cocktails and have an outdoor patio during the summertime.

 If you’re looking for more Chicago restaurants to try, remember to check out my recommendations for more top spots HERE.